liferay/liferay-central-test-2/CONTRIBUTING.markdown

 * *Test* your changes thoroughly!
 Consider the wide variety of operating systems, databases, application servers, and other related technologies Liferay supports.
-Make sure your changes in one environment don't break something in a another environment.
+Make sure your changes in one environment don't break something in another environment.
 See [Unit and Integration Tests](http://www.liferay.com/community/wiki/-/wiki/Main/Unit+and+Integration+tests) for details on executing Liferay's automated tests.